Torbreck: Wines

+The Forebear is single vineyard wine sourced from a single c1850s planted shiraz vineyard at Torbreck's Hillside Vineyard, in the southern Barossa Valley.
+The 1-acre vineyard is Torbreck's oldest collection vines.
+The vineyard was established by Samuel Springbett, whose descendants owned and farmed Hillside until the 1950s.
+After hand-harvesting and gentle processing, the wine undergoes 24 months of aging in French barriques followed by a further three years of bottle maturation before release.
+The 2019 vintage is the inaugural release of the Forebear.

+Both The Forebear and The Laird hold a place in Torbreck’s pursuit of single-site wines of significance and pedigree.

 Descendant is produced from grapes grown on the winery property from vines planted in 1994 from cuttings selected from several of the vineyards that provide fruit for RunRig.
 The Shiraz is and Viognier are co-fermented (the usual blend is 92% Shiraz, 8% Viognier) and the wine is aged in neutral (ex-RunRig) barrels for 18 months before bottling.
-"Descendant" is named in honor of the donor vines that provided the cuttings for this vineyard.
+"Descendant" is named in honour of the donor vines that provided the cuttings for this vineyard.

 The Factor shares many of its old vine fruit sources with RunRig.
 Made from 100% Shiraz, it spends 24 months in a combination of new and neutral French oak.
 The manager on a Scottish highland estate is known as The Factor.

 The Struie is a 100% shiraz first released in 2001.
 It is made from vineyard sites in the Eden Valley (approximately 40-year-old vines) and the Barossa Valley (average 60-year-old vines).
-The elevation of the Eden Valley is some 200 metres higher than the Barossa and the cooler climate results in a longer growing season and thus more flavor development.
-Differences in soil between the Eden Valley and Barossa Valley also yield more distinctive varietal flavor characteristics, lower pH and higher acidity levels in the finished wine.
+The elevation of the Eden Valley is some 200 metres higher than the Barossa and the cooler climate results in a longer growing season and thus more flavour development.
+Differences in soil between the Eden Valley and Barossa Valley also yield more distinctive varietal flavour characteristics, lower pH and higher acidity levels in the finished wine.
 The Struie is aged for 18 months in a combination of old and new French oak barriques prior to bottling.
 The Struie is the name of the craggy hilltop overlooking the Dornoch Firth in the Scottish Highlands.